 Niall Gibbons, CEO of Tourism Ireland, said: “We are extremely grateful to Liam Neeson for his tremendous generosity in agreeing to help us promote the island of Ireland.
-He is an enormously popular, global personality and I am confident that the film we have created will be seen and shared by people across the world – inspiring them to put the island of Ireland on their holiday wish-list for 2015.
+He is an enormously popular, global personality and I am confident that this film will be seen and shared by people across the world – inspiring them to put the island of Ireland on their holiday wish-list for 2016.
 It’s a fun and innovative way to get people talking about the destination.
-This #GoGreen4PatricksDay campaign is just one element of Tourism Ireland’s plans to promote the island of Ireland around St Patrick’s Day – our on- and off-line campaigns will be working seamlessly together, to ensure that there is saturation coverage of Ireland across print, broadcast and online channels around the world.”
+The #GoGreen4PatricksDay initiative is just one element of Tourism Ireland’s plans to promote the island of Ireland around St Patrick’s Day; our on- and off-line campaigns will be working seamlessly together, to ensure that there is saturation coverage of Ireland across print, broadcast and online channels around the world.”

 International journalists – representing top media outlets from around the globe – will visit Ireland, taking in the Dublin St Patrick’s Day parade during their time here.
 And Tourism Ireland will also exploit the profile of St Patrick’s Day with media worldwide – sending images, video footage and news about Ireland to news desks around the world, as well as to its database of 20,000+ influential travel and lifestyle media contacts.

 Actor Liam Neeson joins Tourism Ireland to wish the world a Happy St Patrick’s Day.